SATiyer/demo-repo/readme.md

 # Demo

-This is just a demo to learn git and github
+This is just a demo to learn Git and GitHub